Lack of Bowel Control in Dogs

 Let your dog poop on demand.
 Expressing your dog's bowel manually is something that will help you avoid passing poop everywhere and every time.

 This also conditions your furbaby for a controlled way of pooping and allows him to "poop on demand".

 Controlling when and where your incontinent dog can go down on his own business can take some time but the upside?

-No more cruel poop surprises in inappropriate areas and moments.
+No more awful poop surprises in inappropriate areas and moments.

-Feed on schedule.
+Feed your dog losing control of bowels and bladder on a schedule.
 Following the same feeding schedule every day will help your dog get used to a schedule.
 With this, you will be able to know about how long after eating will he get down to business.
 The usual feeding schedule for dogs is twice a day - morning and afternoon/evening.

 Provide supplements.
 Providing your fur-baby supplement will help him recover faster.
 Supplements like Pet Parents® Probiotic Supplement for dogs that aids in proper digestion fo easier poop business of your incontinent dog.
 You can also give him Pet Parents® Dog Multivitamin will provide your fecal incontinent fur-baby with beneficial ingredients that help promote powerful daily health support.

 Whether it’s to promote skin & coat health, hip & joint support, immune & intestinal function or to help maintain heart health, these supplements have your furbaby covered.

 Diapers and pee pads pair well with probiotic supplements as these help keep your furbaby from bathing in his own poop because of fecal incontinence.
 You can use dog diapers if your dog can't control his bowels and let him lay down on a pee pad for added support in case of leaks.